-STOS holds water discharge permit 1944-3 to discharge uncontaminated stormwater and treated stormwater onto land and into the Herekawe Stream, via the existing piped stormwater drain, and wastewater which is a by-product of maintenance activities at the Maui condensate storage facility, including hydrostatic test water and tank dewatering water, onto land.
+Shell holds water discharge permit 1944-3 to discharge uncontaminated stormwater and treated stormwater onto land and into the Herekawe Stream, via the existing piped stormwater drain, and

 This permit was issued to STOS by the Council on 16 May 2008 under Section 87(d) of the RMA.
 It is due to expire on 1 June 2026.
+This consent was transferred to Shell on 13 December 2017.